 - Not as thick as other mats

 This mat is water-resistant and is easy to clean.
 It helps to dampen noise by creating a cushion between your machine and the carpet.
-PVC provides excellent protection from equipment denting, but shoppers with very heavy treadmills may want to consider a thicker option.
+EVA provides excellent protection from equipment denting, but it may not work well on thick carpets, especially if you have a large, heavy treadmill.

 - Easy to clean